Hinton Ampner: The entrance hall

+The dining room

+A reproduction of a ceiling by Robert Adam, originally designed for Robert Child of Osterley but due to be demolished at Lord Rosebury's house at 38 Berkeley Square in London, was recreated in the dining room.
+This involved detaching the original painted paper roundels by Angelica Kauffman and taking moulds of Adam's plasterwork.
+The work was completed in 1940 but later largely destroyed, including all Kauffman's work, by the 1960 fire.
+Dutton hired Elizabeth Biddulph ROI to repaint all of the roundels.
+The mirror, also a design by Robert Adam, was originally designed for Derby House in Grosvenor Square.
+Also notable is a pair of paintings, probably from an original set of the four seasons in the manner of Jacob de Wit, depicting putti painted in a three-dimensional grisaille style.

+The library

+Dutton's book collection was completely destroyed in the 1960 fire and was completely replaced with newly acquired works.
+The marble and porphyry fireplace, decorated with Napoleon's insignia, may have come from the Château de Saint-Cloud.
+Hanging over the fireplace is Esther Fainting Before Ahasuerus by Francesco Fontebasso.

 Poltergeist claims

 The old Tudor house attained notoriety, in the 18th century, after it was said to have become uninhabitable due to loud noises attributed to a poltergeist.
-One tenant, Mary Ricketts, wrote about her experiences in the house.
+One tenant, Mary Ricketts, wrote about her experiences in the house, which included mysterious sounds as well as ghostly figures.
 That house was pulled down in 1793, after its replacement had been built about 50 m to the south.
 Harry Price, citing Ricketts' statements, wrote at length about the case in his book Poltergeist Over England (1945).

 Claims about the poltergeist were disputed by Trevor H. Hall who suggested that "underground water was mainly responsible for the noises at Hinton, although the account of some of them is highly suggestive of seismic disturbance."

-Geography

-The village lies on the north slope of a long chalk ridge, with the house and church at its highest point.
-The area is part of the broader Hampshire Downs, a large area of predominantly chalk downland.
-The nearest large river is the River Itchen to the west of the area.
-To the north west of Hinton is the village of Cheriton and New Cheriton.
-The village of Kilmeston is to the south.